NewsAppsUMD/first-web-scraper-umd/docs/index.rst

 What you will make
 ------------------

-This tutorial will guide you through the process of writing a Python script that can extract the roster of inmates at the Boone County Jail in Missouri from `a local government website <https://report.boonecountymo.org/mrcjava/servlet/SH01_MP.I00290s>`_ and save it as comma-delimited text ready for analysis.
+This tutorial will guide you through the process of writing a Python script that can extract the list of state legislative audit reports from `a state government website <https://www.ola.state.md.us/Search/Report?keyword=&agencyId=&dateFrom=&dateTo=>`_ and save it as comma-delimited text ready for analysis.

 Prelude: Prerequisites
 ----------------------